BitMiracle/Docotic.Pdf.Samples/Samples/Draw and print PDF/README.md

 [Draw zoomed PDF page](/Samples/Draw%20and%20print%20PDF/DrawZoomedPage)

-This sample shows how to save image of a PDF page with specified zoom level.
+This sample shows how to save an image of a PDF page with the specified zoom level.

 [Make page thumbnail](/Samples/Draw%20and%20print%20PDF/MakePageThumbnail)